WyTiKu/ITGS/REPORT.md

    12. Change the *Midlevel* value to 0

-   13. Change the *Strength* value to X
+   13. Change the *Strength* value to 0.5

 **Section 1 is Finished.**